tititg34/homebridge-homeassistant/README.md

 Home Assistant does not currently support "Night" arming.
 For now, selecting "Night" within HomeKit apps will set the system to "Home".

+If your alarm control panel is setup to use a code, you must use `homebridge_alarm_code` to specify the code.

 ### Binary Sensor Support

 Binary Sensors must have a `device_class` set.
 Accepted `device_class`es are `gas`, `moisture`, `motion`, `occupancy`, `opening` and `smoke`.